hongleir/SpaceFlow/README.md

 2. Incorporates **spatiotemporal** relationships of cells or spots in ST data through a **pseudo-Spatiotemporal Map (pSM)** derived from the embeddings.
 3. Identifies **spatial domains** with spatially-coherent expression patterns.

 SpaceFlow was developed in `Python 3.7` with `Pytorch 1.10.0`.
-Specific package versions are available in requirements.txt.
-The marker gene identification analysis is performed using Scanpy 1.8.2 package.
-The cell-cell communication inference is performed through CellChat v1.1.3 in a R v4.1.2 environment.
+Specific package versions are available in `requirements.txt`.
+The marker gene identification analysis is performed using `Scanpy 1.8.2` package.
+The cell-cell communication inference is performed through `CellChat v1.1.3` in a `R v4.1.2` environment.

 ## Installation